-- i. ensures that land along Breakfast Creek within 10m of the high water mark is provided as publicly accessible open space - ii. is located, designed, constructed and operated to avoid or where avoidance is not reasonably possible minimises and mitigates adverse impacts on: - a. the hydraulic capacity of the waterway26 - b. the environmental values of receiving waters27, and - iii. protects environmental values of receiving waters by delivering appropriate solutions that achieve an equivalent or improved water quality outcome.
+- i. ensures that land along Breakfast Creek within 10m of the high water mark is transferred to Brisbane City Council as publicly accessible open space - ii. is located, designed, constructed and operated to avoid, or where avoidance is not reasonably possible, minimises and mitigates adverse impacts on: - a. the hydraulic capacity of the waterway - b. the environmental values of receiving waters, and - iii. protects environmental values of receiving waters by delivering appropriate solutions that achieve an equivalent or improved water quality outcome.